juanbkm/donor2019/content/stories/access-to-credit-empowers-sri-lankan-women.md

 {{< dr-yt video="cFajRgjUnP4" title="SMEs Mainstream Women into Sri Lanka’s Economy" cover="cover-yt-access-to-credit-empowers-sri-lankan-women.jpg" >}}

 With the successful disbursement and development impacts (see Results section), the government requested ADB for an additional $75 million credit line and a $12.6 million grant from the [Women Entrepreneurs Finance Initiative](./modalities/global-funds/#dr-wefi) (We-Fi) to expand the project’s gender elements.
-The We-Fi grant provides (i) blended finance facility with the ADB’s credit line to women-led SMEs that are constrained by limited capital, and (ii) capacity development support for a broader range of stakeholders—including women entrepreneurs, banks, government organizations civil society organizations and other key stakeholders.
+The We-Fi grant provides (i) blended finance facility with the ADB’s credit line to women-led SMEs that are constrained by limited capital, and (ii) capacity development support for a broader range of stakeholders including women entrepreneurs, banks, government organizations civil society organizations and other key stakeholders so that all of them change behaviors to more effectively address issues that women entrepreneurs face.

 ### Results

 The project opened opportunities for women to plan, expand and jumpstart their businesses and promoted women entrepreneurship by developing an ecosystem for women entrepreneurship by ensuring more women-owned or led SMEs have access to finance, training, and mentorship opportunities.

-From the finance angle, from 2016-2018, the original $100 million loan was disbursed to 1,755 SMEs, out of which 484 (27.6%) are women-led.
+<b> Financing. </b> From 2016-2018, the original $100 million loan was disbursed to 1,755 SMEs, out of which 484 (27.6%) are women-led.
 As of February 2019, $71.9 million additional loan and $6.2 million We-Fi grant were disbursed to 1,739 SMEs, out of which 821 (47.2%) are women-led SMEs.

 The participating banks keep the lending momentum to women-led SMEs going by strengthening their banking operations to attract women clients as a new and promising segment for their business growth.